feschottelab/REPCLASS/1.0.1/README.md

 http://gbe.oxfordjournals.org/cgi/pmidlookup?view=long&pmid=20333191

-Please open a ticket or email 4urelie.k (at) gmail (dot) com for questions
+Please open use the "Issues" tab on the right or email 4urelie.k (at) gmail (dot) com for questions

 Some notes to run it: